 Create a signature to validate a subscription offer using your private key.

 Before you can create a signature on your server, you must complete the one-time setup to generate a private key in App Store Connect, as described in Setting Up Subscription Offers.
-When sending data between your app and server, including the signature, use a secure connection.
-For more information on ensuring your data’s security, see Requirements for Connecting Using ATS.
+Always use a secure connection when sending data, including the signature, between your app and server.
+For more information on ensuring your data’s security, see Preventing Insecure Network Connections.